Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Orbital evolution and phasing

 Since an eccentricity expanded phase will naturally only be valid for a small range of initial eccentricities, we attempt to increase its accuracy by performing a simple resummation, as highlighted in Sec.
 III D of Ref.~\citep{Henry:2023tka}.
 To do this, we choose a resummation ansatz of the form-

-Note that in Eq.~\eqref{eq: resum-ans}, the exponent of the $(1-e_0^2)$ segment was arrived at by experimenting with various powers, and we finally settled with the one-fiftieth power since it proved to accumulate the smallest error in the number of cycles vis-a-vis the numerical solution.
+Note that in Eq.~\eqref{eq: resum-ans}, the exponent of the $(1-e_0^2)$ segment was arrived at by experimenting with various powers, and we finally settled with the one-fiftieth power since it proved to accumulate the smallest error in the number of cycles vis-a-vis the numerical solution. {\black There is no particular physical justification for this choice.}

 This resummation ansatz is then expanded once again in $e_0$ and compared with the PN version of the phase to determine the ansatz coefficients $d$, $f$, $g$, $h$ and $l$.
 Fig.~\ref{fig:comparison} includes comparing the resummed analytical expression with numerical phase results.
 The resummed phase is found to have the following structure